Wisconsin LLC Operating Agreement

-What is included in an Wisconsin LLC Operating Agreement?
+What is included in a Wisconsin operating agreement?

 Your operating agreement determines how your Wisconsin LLC will handle the “big-picture” scenarios that are likely to occur.
 You could include anything not prohibited by Wisconsin law in your operating agreement, but you should be sure to cover the following subjects: